Grevenmacher

 Grevenmacher ([ɡʁeːvn̩ˈmaxɐ]; Gréiwemaacher [ɡʀɜɪ̯vəˈmaːχɐ]) is a commune with town status in eastern Luxembourg, near the border with Germany.
-It gives its name to and is the capital of the canton of Grevenmacher, and, until its abolition in 2015, the district of Grevenmacher.
+It gives its name to the canton of Grevenmacher, and, until its abolition in 2015, the district of Grevenmacher.
 The town is situated on the left bank of the river Moselle, in a wine growing region.

-As of 2023, the commune of Grevenmacher has a population of 4,921.
+As of 2023, the commune of Grevenmacher has a population of 5,092.

+Geography

+Climate

+Grevenmacher has an oceanic climate (Köppen Cfb).
+The annual average temperature is 10.6 C, the hottest month in July is 18.9 C, and the coldest month is 3.1 C in January.
+The annual precipitation is 749.6 mm, of which December is the wettest with 85.0 mm, while April is the driest with only 45.2 mm.
+The extreme temperature throughout the year ranged from -17.4 C on 19 December 2009 to 40.3 C on 25 July 2019.